JunioCesarFerreira/Cooja-Docker-VM-Setup/README.md

 To use the Cooja GUI and handle simulations, you can set up a Virtual Machine (VM).
 Learn how to do this [here](./vm/prepare-vm-enviroment.md).

+## Using Example
+This [example](./example) presents a flow for use with both a VM and a Docker Container, allowing you to exchange information between them as needed for simulations.
+We also include some tools to make experimentation easier.
+The simulation in the example uses RPL UDP with some mobile motes and with metrics collected from clients by the server.

 ## Contributions

 Corrections and improvements are always welcome!